swiftlang/swift-evolution/proposals/0311-task-locals.md

 #### Binding task-local values from synchronous functions

-While reading task-local values from synchronous functions is the same as from any other context: `myLocal.get()`, binding them is a different story.
+While reading task-local values from synchronous functions is the same as from any other context, binding them is a different story.

 In order to be able to bind a task-local value, there must be a task available to attach the value to.
 Since a synchronous function _may_ (or may not) be executing within an asynchronous context, we cannot statically decide if binding a value will be effective or not, unless we determine if the task is available.